SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 generator, which requires the amassingofabout 30 days'worth

-one) is designated the “survivor” while the others serve to distract it, giving their lives to any attackers to allow the other
+one) is designated the "survivor” while the others serve to distract it, giving their lives to any attackers to allow the other

 to escape.